Volograms/volograms_unity_plugin/README.md

 The libraries are exported into the [`VologramsToolkit`](./VologramsToolkit/Plugins/) folder.
 The `VologramsToolkit` folder can be imported directly into Unity.

-After importing the plugin into Unity, ensure that the Unity settings for each plugin is correct.
+After importing the plugin into Unity, ensure that the Unity settings for each plugin are correct.
 For example, we don't want to use the iOS plugin in a macOS build.

 There is a utility script included in the Unity package that re-imports all the libraries into Unity with the correct settings.
 This can be invoked in Unity through the toolbar: `Volograms > Utils > Reimport Plugins > All`.